 Dr David Orrego-Carmona: audiovisual translation; eye tracking, technology and machine translation

 Dr Gabriela Saldanha: gender in translation; the discourse of health; translation as an artistic process

 Dr Caroline Summers: narrative theory; authorship and translation; ethics and translation; Walter Benjamin

 Our researchLink opens in a new window covers a wide range of topics including literary translation, memory, audiovisual translation, eye tracking, fansubbing, machine translation, and technologies, sociolinguistics, and sociology of translation/cultural production, gender and feminism, postcolonialism, authorship and translation, ethics, and the history of translation and publishing.
-The close link between translation and transcultural studies and the language sections (Chinese, French, German, Italian, and Hispanic Studies) strengthens the cultural approach to translation, seen as cultural exchange and transfer, and is one of our distinctive research aspect.
+The close link between translation and transcultural studies and the language sections (Chinese, French, German, Italian, and Hispanic Studies) strengthens the cultural approach to translation, seen as cultural exchange and transfer, and is one of our distinctive research aspects.

 The Modules on the MA in Translation and Cultures are research-led and informed by the latest development in the translation industry.
 Over the years, we have fostered strategic partnerships with key stakeholders and professional bodies in the field such as the Association of Programmes in Translation and Interpreting Studies in the UK and Ireland (APTIS), and the Institute of Translation and Interpreting (ITI).